Wall to Wall Staircase Installation

 - You can sub

 this with a jig-saw and belt sander also.
-I suggest you just rent, If you don't own one.
+You can rent these installation tools from your local tool rental, If you don't own one.

 - You'll need this tool to make relief cuts

-or sometime rip treads down to size.
-Treads are mostly sold at 11 1/2" width x 48".
+or sometime rip stair tread width down to size.
+Stair Treads are mostly sold at 11 1/2" width x 48".

 15 Gauge Finish Nailer

 - Use a pneumatic finish nailer, if possible, this can be rented.
-Otherwise, sub this tool with a power drill to drill pilot holes, 1/16 drill bit, 16 gauge 2 inch finish nails(galvanize or stainless), and hammer.
+Otherwise, sub this tool with a power drill and drill.
+To drill pilot holes, 1/16 drill bit, 16 gauge 2 inch finish nails(galvanize or stainless), and hammer.

 - For Scotia moldings, trims and small pieces